 Deep Linking

 Deep Linking provides a smooth user experience by opening specific pages inside your app when users click matching links.
 It ensures that http:// or https:// links from a specified domain open within the app instead of the default mobile browser.
-It is recommended to add your hostname both with and without the “www” prefix.
+It is recommended to add your hostname both with and without the www prefix.
+Addtionally, read this guide carefully to connect web links to app screens. (opens in a new tab)

 Now, add a URL that matches a specified domain to open the link within your app instead of the default mobile browser.